Force: Pre-Newtonian concepts

 Since antiquity the concept of force has been recognized as integral to the functioning of each of the simple machines.
 The mechanical advantage given by a simple machine allowed for less force to be used in exchange for that force acting over a greater distance for the same amount of work.
 Analysis of the characteristics of forces ultimately culminated in the work of Archimedes who was especially famous for formulating a treatment of buoyant forces inherent in fluids.

 Aristotle provided a philosophical discussion of the concept of a force as an integral part of Aristotelian cosmology.
 In Aristotle's view, the terrestrial sphere contained four elements that come to rest at different "natural places" therein.
-Aristotle believed that motionless objects on Earth, those composed mostly of the elements earth and water, to be in their natural place on the ground and that they will stay that way if left alone.
+Aristotle believed that motionless objects on Earth, those composed mostly of the elements earth and water, were in their natural place when on the ground, and that they stay that way if left alone.
 He distinguished between the innate tendency of objects to find their "natural place" (e.g., for heavy bodies to fall), which led to "natural motion", and unnatural or forced motion, which required continued application of a force.
 This theory, based on the everyday experience of how objects move, such as the constant application of a force needed to keep a cart moving, had conceptual trouble accounting for the behavior of projectiles, such as the flight of arrows.
-The place where the archer moves the projectile was at the start of the flight, and while the projectile sailed through the air, no discernible efficient cause acts on it.
+An archer causes the arrow to move at the start of the flight, and it then sails through the air even though no discernible efficient cause acts upon it.
 Aristotle was aware of this problem and proposed that the air displaced through the projectile's path carries the projectile to its target.
-This explanation demands a continuum like air for change of place in general.
+This explanation requires a continuous medium such as air to sustain the motion.

-Aristotelian physics began facing criticism in medieval science, first by John Philoponus in the 6th century.

-The shortcomings of Aristotelian physics would not be fully corrected until the 17th century work of Galileo Galilei, who was influenced by the late medieval idea that objects in forced motion carried an innate force of impetus.
+Though Aristotelian physics was criticized as early as the 6th century, its shortcomings would not be corrected until the 17th century work of Galileo Galilei, who was influenced by the late medieval idea that objects in forced motion carried an innate force of impetus.
 Galileo constructed an experiment in which stones and cannonballs were both rolled down an incline to disprove the Aristotelian theory of motion.
 He showed that the bodies were accelerated by gravity to an extent that was independent of their mass and argued that objects retain their velocity unless acted on by a force, for example friction.
+Galileo's idea that force is needed to change motion rather than to sustain it, further improved upon by Isaac Beeckman, René Descartes, and Pierre Gassendi, became a key principle of Newtonian physics.

 In the early 17th century, before Newton's Principia, the term "force" (vis) was applied to many physical and non-physical phenomena, e.g., for an acceleration of a point.
 The product of a point mass and the square of its velocity was named vis viva (live force) by Leibniz.
 The modern concept of force corresponds to Newton's vis motrix (accelerating force).